ForexFee is a comparison platform, not a financial adviser. This is not investment advice. Always research investments independently.

 Can Indian residents invest in US stocks through IBKR?

-Does Zerodha directly offer US stocks?
+Does Zerodha offer US stocks?

 Compare all brokers by FX cost